metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

            -c > Teleostei.ecoprimers
 ```

+- The `-d` option allows specifying the learning database, here the vertebrate mitochondrial genome database indexed above.
+- The `-e` option specifies the maximum number of mismatch allowed between the primer and the priming site.
+The number of mismatches is per primer.
+- The `-3` option, here used with the *2* argument (`-3 2`) indicates that mismatches are disallowed on the 2 last nucleotides (3' extremity) of the primer.
+- The `-l` option specify the minimum length of the barcode (excluding primers) to look for.
+- The `-L` option specify the maximum length of the barcode (excluding primers) to look for.
+- The `-r` indicates to which taxon (here *Teleostei*) `ecoPrimers` will focus on.
+- The `-c` is for specifying that the learning database is constituted of circular genomes.

+After running several minutes, writing on the terminal information about its progression, `ecoPrimer` returns an here indicates that it identified :

 - Total pair count : 9407
 - Total good pair count : 407

+We can now take a look at the beginning of the result file.

 ```bash
 head -35 Teleostei.ecoprimers